-Thankfully, at the Fibroid Fighters Foundation, we’ve got your back.
 Whether you’re currently pregnant or have already given birth, it’s important to know the effects of fibroids post-pregnancy.
-We understand that going through pregnancy isn’t easy and the last thing you want to think about is how postpartum impacts your period and other health conditions like uterine fibroids.
+We understand that pregnancy brings many changes, and you may be concerned about how postpartum affects your period and other health issues like uterine fibroids.

 Fibroids After Birth: What to Expect

-Enduring painful fibroid symptoms before and after pregnancy can be exhausting, especially with the influx of hormones.
-Typically, uterine fibroid symptoms like heavy bleeding and bleeding between cycles subside during pregnancy.
-However, some women do report light bleeding from time to time, which is unexpected during pregnancy.
-You may also still experience some pelvic pain, increased back pain, or pain during sex.
+You may also still experience pelvic pain, increased back pain, or pain during sex.
 Although fibroids may pose certain risks during pregnancy, women can expect symptoms to subside after delivery due to the change in their hormones.

-However, there are still a few symptoms you should be aware of if you have fibroids post-pregnancy.
+You should be aware of a few symptoms if you have fibroids post-pregnancy.

 Is it Normal to Have Fibroids and Postpartum Bleeding?

-Even if you see an improvement postpartum, symptoms may increase over the next few months, which is why fibroid treatment is necessary.
-Fibroid treatment can stop fibroids bleeding after birth so you can focus on what’s really important: you and your baby’s health and happiness.
+Even if you see an improvement postpartum, symptoms may increase over the next few months, which is why fibroid treatment may be necessary.
+Fibroid treatment can stop fibroids bleeding after birth so you can focus on what matters most – the health and happiness of you and your baby.

 Effects of Fibroids Post-Pregnancy

-We know you may have a few questions about how fibroids after pregnancy could affect your overall health.
+We know you may have a few questions about how fibroids could affect your overall health after pregnancy.
 We’ve compiled our most “frequently asked questions” to help you understand how fibroids post-pregnancy can affect breastfeeding, if they will shrink, or if they could redevelop.

-In a study published by the NCBI, it was found that breastfeeding didn’t directly cause fibroid regression.
-However in a more recent study conducted in 2019, researchers shared that there may be a correlation.
-In their study of 157 women observed six months postpartum, they found significant regression and no new fibroid growth when women breastfed their babies.
+In a study published by the NCBI, it was found that breastfeeding didn’t directly cause fibroid to decrease in severity or size (regression)..2 Researchers found in a more recent study 3 a correlation between significant regression and no new fibroid growth when women breastfed their babies.
 In conclusion, there are many benefits of breastfeeding, but it may be too soon to definitively say if breastfeeding causes direct fibroid growth changes.